 The Big Baller Brand wants to skip the whole sponsorship stage and get straight to a partnership.
 Which is important for future athletes to see the value of owning their brands if they have the means too.

 This brand has been polarizing and a story to follow since late March when Lavar started promoting the brand in Lonzo’s last UCLA Bruin days.

 Lavar’s unorthodox Trump style marketing (same marketing different ethics and end goals) has been genius to get free advertisement and promotion for his $500 shoes.
 Even the price drew attention!
-While, not everyone will be able to afford the shoes (myself included) we don’t make these same complaints for Gucci, Belenciaga, and Neiman Marcus shoes.
+While not everyone will be able to afford the shoes (myself included) we don’t make these same complaints about Gucci, Balenciaga, and Neiman Marcus shoes.
 I won’t tell a guy he can’t sell $500 sneakers just because I can’t buy them.
-In fact this increases the value in the shoes because not everyone has them.
-If you see no one but celebrities and people who have money in the shoes that only helps it’s value which helps it’s longevity.
+In fact, this increases the value of the shoes because not everyone has them.
+If you see no one but celebrities and people who have money in the shoes that only helps its value which helps its longevity.
 In comparison Starbury’s were $15 and I had both pairs but you can’t buy them anywhere today.

 Think about it like this, if Lebron did this he’d be a billionaire by now.
 If Derrick Rose did this he’d be able to retire without thinking about losing $80 million to Adidas.
 So I’d like to see this be successful and what it can mean to future athletes coming up trying to follow it whether it’s owning their own brand or getting more money from the big ones.
 Regardless, Support Black Businesses. #BBB